hananeltassa/moodify-app/README.md

 Moodify uses [PostgreSQL](https://www.postgresql.org/), a relational database, to store and manage all application data efficiently.
 Below is the structure of the main tables in the database:

+Moodify uses [PostgreSQL](https://www.postgresql.org/), a relational database, to store and manage all application data efficiently.
+Below is the updated structure of the main tables in the database:

 - **Users Table**:
   ```sql
   CREATE TABLE Users (